 - Mobility, possible to train in the field combined with play or sprints or to bring on tours and games away to work with the resting or injured players.

 - Wide range of training modes: heavy or explosive, unilateral, or bilateral.

 - Train despite upper limb or shoulder injuries using the harness or belt.

 - More effective in building functional strength and increase performance than weight stacked machines and traditional free weights.

 Clients include top teams in the premier professional football leagues of Europe, such as Real Madrid, Juventus, Paris Saint-Germain, Chelsea, Borussia Dortmund, Arsenal, Tottenham Hotspur, FC Zenit, Sevilla FC, PFC CSKA Moscow, HSV and Leicester City.

-In the US, the kBox users include MLS teams DC United, New York City FC and Seattle Sounders FC, plus NWSL team Chicago Red Stars.
+In the US, the kBox and kPulley users include MLS teams DC United, New York City FC and Seattle Sounders FC, plus NWSL team Chicago Red Stars.

-The kBox is also in use by top international academic institutions developing football talents such as the highly respected Quatar-based Aspire Academy, which also conducts studies of hamstring strains in football.
+The kBox and kPulley are also in use by top international academic institutions developing football talents such as the highly respected Quatar-based Aspire Academy, which also conducts studies of hamstring strains in football.